Azor Side Effects

-Note: This document contains side effect information about amlodipine / olmesartan.
-Some of the dosage forms listed on this page may not apply to the brand name Azor.
+Note: This page contains information about the side effects of amlodipine / olmesartan.
+Some of the dosage forms included on this document may not apply to the brand name Azor.

-Some side effects of Azor may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Azor may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to amlodipine / olmesartan: oral tablet

 Check with your doctor immediately if any of the following side effects occur while taking amlodipine / olmesartan:More common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet